PennyLaneAI/catalyst/doc/dev/autograph.rst

 ...
 ...     return result

-Again, if updating a single index or slice of the array, Autograph supports conversion of standard Python array operator assignment syntax for the equivalent in-place expressions listed in the `JAX documentation for jax.numpy.ndarray.at
+Again, if updating a single index or slice of the array, then Autograph supports conversion of standard Python array operator assignment syntax for the equivalent in-place expressions listed in the `JAX documentation for jax.numpy.ndarray.at
 <https://jax.readthedocs.io/en/latest/_autosummary/jax.numpy.ndarray.at.html#jax.numpy.ndarray.at>`__: